ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance-topology.md

 {: #vrw-orderinginstance-topology}

 The following topology options are provided:
-* **Single-zone VMware virtual data center** - this option deploys your VMware® vCenter Server® in a single-zone data center.
+* **Single-zone VMware virtual data center** - this option deploys your VMware vCenter Server® in a single-zone data center.
 * **Multizone VMware virtual data center** - this option deploys your vCenter Server across three availability zones in an {{site.data.keyword.cloud}} multizone region if a single-zone data center failure occurs.

 ## Related links